 This data tracker focuses on inflation data from the harmonised index of consumer prices (HICP), which is compiled by Eurostat and the national statistical institutes.
 Speficially, it covers the all European Union countries as well as Iceland, Norway, and Switzerland.
 The HICP is calculated using harmonised statistical methods, and thus ensures comparability across countries.

-The tracker is divided into three parts, first it covers the latest data published by Eurostat, currently March 2024.
+The tracker is divided into three parts, first it covers the latest data published by Eurostat.
 Second, it explores inflations trends over time, and third, looks more closely at how the main compoents of the HICP are developing (food, energy, services, goods).
 Throughout, the focus in on annual change, defined as the change of the price level of consumer goods and services between the current month and the same month of the previous year.

-The inflation rate in the euro area was 2.4% in April 2024, as per the latest Eurostat flash estimate.
-This is the annual rate of change, and thus indicates how much prices have changed compared to April 2023.
+The inflation rate in the euro area was 2.2% in August 2024, as per the latest Eurostat flash estimate.
+This is the annual rate of change, and thus indicates how much prices have changed compared to August 2023.
+A rate of 2.2% is a decrease from the 2.6% observed in July 2024.

 The euro area consists of those EU Member States that have adopted the euro as their currency: Belgium, Germany, Estonia, Ireland, Greece, Spain, France, Croatia, Italy, Cyprus, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Austria, Portugal, Slovenia, Slovakia and Finland.